jquave/tasty/README.md

 # 🍦 tasty! 🍦

-A simple routing framework for Deno for serving simple websites
+A simple routing framework for Deno for serving simple websites.
+Created specifically as part of building https://crunchskills.com/

 ## Features
 * Serve text endpoints